 Eagle Financial currently has six directors.
-The Board of Directors has determined that each of the directors, with the exception of President and Chief Executive Officer Gary Koester, is "independent" as defined in NASDAQ Stock Market Rules (the "NASDAQ rules").
+Although Eagle Financial is no longer listed on the Nasdaq Stock Market ("Nasdaq"), the Board of Directors has chosen to apply the director independence rules of Nasdaq (the "Nasdaq Rules") when determining whether Eagle Financials' directors are independent.
+The Board of Directors has determined that each of the directors, with the exception of President and Chief Executive Officer Gary Koester, is "independent" under the Nasdaq Rules.
 Mr. Koester is not independent because he is an executive officer.